 What do visual prosthesis users see, and why?
 Clinical studies have shown that the vision provided by current devices differs substantially from normal sight.

-Emily is a PhD student in the Dynamical Neuroscience (DYNS) program at UC Santa Barbara and is currently rotating in the Bionic Vision Lab.
-She previously worked with EM connectomics datasets at Janelia and at the Allen Institute, where she conducted research in cell typing and neural circuitry.
+Emily is a PhD student in the Dynamical Neuroscience (DYNS) program at UC Santa Barbara.
+She previously worked with EM connectomics datasets at Janelia and at the Allen Institute, where she conducted research in cell typing and neural circuitry in sensory areas.
 During this time, she also developed open-source tools to analyze neuronal morphology and connectivity.

 PhD in Dynamical Neuroscience, 2029 (expected)